MegApril/police-staffing-analysis/README.md

 ### Findings
 In 2023, there were 97,739 unique calls for service to Seattle Police Department's WEST precinct.
 Servicing these calls needed 189,795.88 hours of labor.

-### Reccomendations
-*These reccomendations are currently based on one year of data.
-In order to feel comfortable giving 2026 forecasting estimates for staffing, metrics from 2025 and 2026 must be pulled.*

-Answering the following questions in further analyses using the percent change adjustment would provide a logical basis for budget requests, staffing forecasts, tracking department objectives and goals, and other agency needs.
-   - How do the number of CFS change year over year?
-Is this change consistent from 2023-2024?
-2024-2025?
-   - How do the hours spent on CFS change year over year?
-Is this change consistent from 2023-2024?
-2024-2025?
-   - What is the population change year over year?
-   - Does population change correlate to a change in hours spent on CFS?
-   - Does population change correlate to number of CFS?
 ### Recommended Staffing Framework
 **1. Forecast Monthly Workload Hours**